Scott Reeves

 A salsa version of the standard with an exciting shout chorus.
 From the 2018 Scott Reeves Jazz Orchestra CD “Without a Trace.”
 Moderately difficult.

-An up-tempo swinger with some bitonal harmonies & a phrygian bridge.
-A BMI Jazz Composers Workshop showcase selection.
-The big band version appears on the Scott Reeves Jazz Orchestra release Portraits & Places, and a small group version on Shape Shifter.
-Moderately difficult.
+A tribute to pianist James Williams.
+A moderately slow bluesy tone poem.
+The big band version appears on the 2016 Scott Reeves Jazz Orchestra release Portraits & Places, and a small group version on the Scott Reeves Quintet CD Shape Shifter.
+Moderate

 • All of You (Porter, arr.
 Reeves)

-Solo: 4th trumpet, drums
+Solos: Vocals, 4th trumpet, drums

 • I Have Dreamed (Rodgers & Hammerstein, based on a combo arranged by John McLean, orchestrated by Scott Reeves)